 VR Ready GPUs Today

-Since then, a new wave of GPUs has launched from both AMD and Nvidia, bringing more power at lower costs, while at the same time expanding the pool of people with VR Ready graphics cards by making lower-cost cards powerful enough to handle VR.
-For instance, AMD’s VR Ready RX 480 GPU launched for $200, while Nvidia’s GTX 1060 tier card at $250 offered enough power to be VR Ready whereas gamers would need the GTX 970 tier card of the previous generation to be VR Ready.
+New generations of GPUs have launched from both AMD and Nvidia, bringing more power at lower costs, while at the same time expanding the pool of people with VR Ready graphics cards by making lower-cost cards powerful enough to handle VR.

-Advancements in NVIDIA’s latest laptop GPUs also mean that a much larger number of VR Ready laptops exist today than did prior to the company’s latest 10-series GPU launch.
+Advancements in NVIDIA’s latest laptop GPUs also mean that a much larger number of VR Ready laptops exist today than did prior to the company’s 10-series GPUs.

-The impact of this lower cost and more powerful hardware appears to be quite dramatic.
-Today, we estimate more than 25 million Steam users have PCs equipped with VR Ready GPUs.
+The impact of this lower cost and more powerful hardware has been dramatic in terms of the number of VR Ready GPUs on the market.
+Today, we estimate that 58 million Steam users have PCs equipped with VR Ready GPUs.
 How do we figure?
 Glad you asked.

 Further Discussion and Considerations

 Second, a number of VR Ready GPUs are not represented in the Steam stats, especially ‘Pro’ cards like Nvidia’s Quadro and AMD’s Radeon Pro and W-series cards.
-Some very high end cards, like the 1080 Ti and Titan are also not seen in the stats.
-Our guess is that a combination of small sample size and small market share of those cards may render them insignificant in the stats, and/or they have been lumped into the ‘Other’ figure.
+Some very high end cards, like Nvidia’s Titan series are also not seen in the stats.
+Our guess is that a combination of sample size and market share of those cards may render them insignificant in the stats, and/or they may get lumped into the survey’s ‘Other’ figure.

-Forth, this estimate only addresses Steam users, not the entire ‘universe’ of PC gamers, though it can be reasonably argued that a great majority of PC gamers with the sort of hardware we’re talking about are also Steam users, so we don’t expect the disparity of this estimate to be great in that regard.
-Also, the Steam Hardware Survey results come only from folks who opt-in to have their hardware information collected; if people that are likely to opt-in are significantly more or less likely to own a VR Ready GPU, that could skew the results.
+Forth, this estimate only addresses Steam users, not the entire ‘universe’ of PC gamers.
+Though it can be reasonably argued that a great majority of PC gamers with the sort of hardware we’re talking about are also Steam users.

-And finally, firth, the same cards that were considered VR Ready at the launch of the Rift and Vive in early 2016 are still considered VR Ready today in mid 2017, despite the latest wave of cards bringing improvements in performance.
-That means that in addition to VR Ready GPUs simply being more prominent, part of the expansion in the number of people with such GPUs is being driven by the fact that the Recommended Spec has been expanding in breadth.
-At some point, when it gets a little too wide, it’s likely that we’ll see the Recommended Spec drop a few of the older cards off the roster, but most likely not until the next generation of VR headsets.
+And finally, fifth, many of the same cards that were considered VR Ready at the launch of the Rift and Vive in early 2016 are still considered VR Ready today in 2020, despite the latest wave of cards bringing improvements in performance.
+That means that in addition to VR Ready GPUs simply being more prominent, part of the expansion in the number of people with such GPUs is being driven by the fact that the VR Ready recommended spec has been expanding in breadth.
+At some point, when it gets a little too wide, it’s likely that we’ll see the recommended spec drop a few of the older cards off the roster, but most likely not until the next generation of VR headsets.